Return to EAB main menu

 Community Forestry Initiative from Climate Impact Corps (AmeriCorps)

-Learn about a new opportunity to host a Community Forestry member in your community to help with things like tree inventory, tree planting, gravel bed nursery design/construction, and emerald ash borer management plan development.
+Learn about opportunities to host a Community Forestry member in your community to help with things like tree inventory, tree planting, gravel bed nursery design/construction, and emerald ash borer management plan development.
 Visit Climate Impact Corps Community Forestry Initiative for more information and look over the Guide to Partnering with Climate Impact Corps.

 Minnesota GreenCorps Program (AmeriCorps)